 Born in Bosnia and Herzegovina and raised in Edmonton, Canada, Didic spent a four-year college career at Baker University in nearby Baldwin City, Kansas, where he was a two-time NAIA All-American and landed NSCAA All-American and Heart of America Athletic Conference Player of the Year honors as a senior in 2015.

-2018: MLS regular season: Has not featured.
+2018: MLS regular season: Did not feature.
 Open Cup: Started and played 90 minutes in a 2-0 fourth-round win over Real Salt Lake on June 6, making his first Sporting KC appearance since 2016.
+MLS Cup Playoffs: Did not feature.
+Swope Park Rangers: Started 27 USL matches on loan.

 2017: MLS regular season: Did not feature.
 Open Cup: Did not feature.
 MLS Cup Playoffs: Did not feature.